 A blues-based, improvisation-friendly alternative piano method & supplement.

-Edly Paints the Ivories Blue, now in its second edition, teaches piano technique, reading skills, improvisation, chords, and related theory.
+Edly Paints the Ivories Blue, now in its second edition—and currently solely available as a printable PDF—teaches piano technique, reading skills, improvisation, chords, and related theory.
 It’s intended for lovers of blues, jazz, rock, or any pop styles, as well as “recovering traditionally-trained players.”

-The book is also available for $10 as a PDF.
+The book is currently solely available for $10 as a 48-page PDF.
 It comes by email, so there’s no shipping cost.
 This is a “flat” PDF, meaning that it has no hyperlinks or anything.
 Despite the name, it is in black and white except for the color cover.
-In fact, except for the cover, the PDF is exactly the same as the paperback.
 It can be viewed on a computer or tablet, and/or can be printed.